ysway/RFC913SimpleFTP/README.md

 ### Users

-- There are three users avaliable in this project, in which **admin is the root user** who does not need to enter password to login and change directory.
+- There are three users available in this project, in which **admin is the root user** who does not need to enter a password to log in and change directory.

-- In contrast, **user1 and user2 are standard users**, when changing the working directory, re-entering account and password is required.
+- In contrast, **user1 and user2 are standard users**; when changing the working directory, re-entering account and password is required.

     | USER  | ACCT  |  PASS |
     | ----- | :---: | ----: |